Joel Selwood: 2012

+2013

-Selwood and Geelong began the 2013 AFL season on a seven-game winning streak before finishing with an improved 18–4 win-loss record to qualify in second position for the finals series.
+Selwood and Geelong began the 2013 AFL season on a seven-game winning streak before finishing with an improved 18–4 win–loss record to qualify in second position for the finals series.
 During the season, Selwood made his 150th appearance for the club and set a club record for the fastest 150 games played from debut (six years and one hundred and four days).
 In doing so, Selwood surpassed the previous record set by Jack Hawkins (seven years and four days).
-He also became the third youngest player (25 years, 48 days) in club history to reach 150 games, behind only Ken Newland (24 years, 85 days) and Gary Ablett, Jr. (24 years, 339 days).
+He also became the third youngest player (25 years, 48 days) in club history to reach 150 games, behind only Ken Newland (24 years, 85 days) and Gary Ablett Jr (24 years, 339 days).
 He also set a VFL/AFL record for the greatest winning percentage amongst 150 game players, having won 124 of his first 150 games (83% winning percentage) since debuting in 2007.

 Following his 150th appearance, Selwood displayed an improved goal-kicking ability by kicking 17 goals in the remaining 7 games of the season.
 Coach Chris Scott acknowledged that Selwood had identified goal kicking as an area of improvement within his game, and credited Selwood for taking responsibility to work hard and improve at it.
-Geelong began their finals series against Fremantle in a Qualifying Final, but were defeated by 15 points.
-The defeat forced the club into a Semi Final against Port Adelaide, the first finals game between both clubs since the 2007 AFL Grand Final.
+Geelong began their finals series against Fremantle in a Qualifying Final, but they were defeated by 15 points.
+The defeat forced the club into a Semi-Final against Port Adelaide, the first finals game between both clubs since the 2007 AFL Grand Final.
 Selwood contributed 27 disposals, 4 marks, and 4 tackles to lead Geelong to a 16-point victory—his first finals win as captain.
-The win ensured Geelong's progression through to the Preliminary Final against Hawthorn, to play-off for a position in the 2013 AFL Grand Final.
-Despite Selwood's contribution of 23 disposals, 4 tackles, and 1 goal however, the Cats were defeated by 5 points and finished the season in third place.
+The win ensured Geelong's progression through to the preliminary final against Hawthorn, to play-off for a position in the 2013 AFL Grand Final.
+Despite Selwood's contribution of 23 disposals, 4 tackles, and 1 goal, however, the Cats were defeated by 5 points and finished the season in third place.